harihara-m/harihara-m.github.io/_teaching/2025-spring-teaching-2.md

 location: "South Bend, IN"
 ---

-My main job was to held office hours and grade homework.
+My main job is to held office hours and grade homework.